gordz/haskell/functional.md

    safediv     :: Int -> Int -> Maybe Int
    safediv n m =  if m == 0 then Nothing else Just (n `div` m)

+# Monads
+Monads allow you to use the do notation.

+# Monads and Parsing
+Monads using with Parser -> enables chaining of parsers.

 # Sequencing
 do allows sequential composition - imperitive style